 The HP ENVY 6255 has satisfactory connectivity options.
 Unfortunately, it doesn't have an ethernet connection, nor does it include any external storage support.
 You can use Apple AirPrint and Mopria Print services, but it doesn't support Bluetooth, except for during the setup.
 If connectivity is the most important feature for your printer, then check out the HP ENVY Photo 7855.

 The ENVY 6255 is compatible with the HP Smart mobile app, which is available for Android and iOS devices.
 It lets you print, scan, and copy.
 You can also perform maintenance tasks, as well as buying or managing your HP ink subscription.
+If you need a printer with a mobile app that can print Microsoft Office files, check out the Epson Expression Premium XP-6100.

 The HP ENVY Photo 6255 is a decent casual photo printer.
 While it has some of the qualities that a photo printer requires like very good color accuracy and a photo paper tray, it's severely lacking in additional features.
 The scanner is mediocre and the printer is inadequate for any black and white printing.